The lonely Christian can derive hope from recognizing the body of Christ all around us, across the street and across the world.

 Remedy 3: Valuate properly

 A minimalist movement has caught on in the west.
-Decades of consumerism have caused some people to reverse course.
+Decades of consumerism have some people reversING course.
 Instead of paying for another year at the self-storage facility they are selling as much as they can and buying “tiny houses.”

-I read the profile of one young tech professional who can carry everything he owns in the world in one bag and on his back.
+One young tech professional boasts that he can carry everything he owns in the world in one bag and on his back.
 He can be ready to move to a new town, state, or nation in under 20 minutes.
-He rents furnished apartments.
-He possesses a mere one week of clothing changes.
-His laptop computer and smartphone complete his business equipment.
+He rents furnished apartments and possesses a mere week’s worth of clothing changes.
+His laptop computer and smartphone compose his full business equipment list.

 This is an extreme example.
 But it illustrates what Brooks writes about the poor saint who can “board and bed with his treasure.”
 The Christian carries her most prized possession in her heart.
 The promise of her inheritance is sealed upon her spirit.
 She walks, works, and rests with her “all in all.”